bertbaron/paad/README.md

 # paad

-Problem solving with search algorithms like A*
+Clojure library for problem solving with search algorithms like Depth-first, A* and IDA

 ## Usage